CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/ZenStages/ZenStager.md

 ```
 When you have created your Stage you should then create a static/global file which contains the following so you can then access the Stage on other scripts/classes.

 **Note: Do not have the `initStage` and the `static` creation in the same script.
-Due to limitations and other issues the `initStage` will be called each time you reference a static member.
-So keep the init and the static creation seperate**
+Due to limitations and other issues, the `initStage` will be called each time you reference a static member.
+So keep the init and the static creation separate**
 ```java
 import mods.zenstages.ZenStager;